typicode/stop-server/README.md

 > Shut down :zap: your computer with your phone and a browser (works on OS X, Linux and Windows)

-_Created because I usually watch movies on my computer :)_
+_Created because I usually watch movies on my computer from my bed and I wanted to be able to shut it down remotely :)_

 ## Usage